-An internship prep class will be required for all students during the term prior to beginning the internship.
+An internship prep class will be required for all students during the term prior to beginning the internship except for students in the Clinical Medical Assistant program.
 The course will focus on the requirements for completing an internship-reviewing the internship sites available and the required materials that need to be verified by the internship supervisor.
 In addition, internship sites (particularly those related to health care facilities and educational facilities) may have additional requirements such as immunizations, drug screening, physicals and criminal background checks and clearances that will be required before a student is permitted to intern.